 All DOF personnel record base hours worked on incidents to the incidents supported.
-Exception: Admin staff only charge base hours to incidents when working under a Resource Order.
+Exception: Admin staff charge base hours to incidents only when on assignment under a Resource Order.

-HIRING EMPLOYEES OF OTHER STATE DEPARTMENTS
+HIRING EMPLOYEES OF OTHER STATE OF ALASKA DEPARTMENTS

-Persons employed by the State in Divisions other than Forestry or Departments other than Natural Resources, can work on an incident after their regular daily work schedule.
-However, if they work during their regular work hours, an RSA must be in place.
-Contact the Regional Administrative Officer so an RSA can be established as needed.
+Persons employed by the State in Divisions other than Forestry (DOF) or Departments other than Natural Resources, may work on an incident or in certain support functions through Reimbursable Service Agreements (RSA) Contact the Regional Administrative Officer so an RSA can be established as needed.
 Employees of other Departments in State government cannot take leave from their regular job to work for the Division of Forestry.
+Documentation requirements for all work done is the same as for DOF employees.
+Resource Orders are required for all personnel working under a fire RSA.
+(Equipment may also be resource ordered and used on incidents as documented through Shift Tickets.)